PedroHRPBS/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
+To capture good driving behavior, I first recorded two laps on track one using center lane driving plus one lap driving the track backwards.
+Then I added Udacity's dataset to my own and I got almost 14k samples.
 Here is an example image of center lane driving:

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+To augment the dataset and enabling the vehicle to recover to the center of the lane, I used the left and right camera images adding a correction on the steering angle of 0.2.
+Doing so I tripled the number of samples.
+Here are some examples of left and right camera images:

 ![alt text][image3]
 ![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
+After the collection process, I had almost 40k data points.
 I then preprocessed this data by ...

 I finally randomly shuffled the data set and put Y% of the data into a validation set.